AmazingAng/WTF-Solidity/Languages/en/08_InitialValue_en/readme.md

 ## Initial values of variables

 In Solidity, variables declared but not assigned have their initial/default values.
-In this tutorial, we will introduce the initial values of common variables.
+In this tutorial, we will introduce the initial values of common variable types.

 ### Initial values of value types